(as.info.gz) Overview

 Generate code for the MIPS 16 processor.
 This is equivalent to

-putting `.set mips16' at the start of the assembly file.
+putting '.set mips16' at the start of the assembly file.

-`-no-mips16' turns off this option.
+'-no-mips16' turns off this option.

 Enables the SmartMIPS extension to the MIPS32 instruction set.

-This is equivalent to putting `.set smartmips' at the start of the
+This is equivalent to putting '.set smartmips' at the start of the

-assembly file. `-mno-smartmips' turns off this option.
+assembly file. '-mno-smartmips' turns off this option.

 Generate code for the MIPS-3D Application Specific Extension.
+This

-`-no-mips3d' turns off this option.
+turns off this option.

 Generate code for the MDMX Application Specific Extension.
 This

-tells the assembler to accept MDMX instructions. `-no-mdmx' turns
+tells the assembler to accept MDMX instructions. '-no-mdmx' turns

 off this option.